-This blog will clear every gray area laser removal therapy has around the internet.
-If you have manifested in removing scar, then you are reading the right article.
+This blog will clear every gray area laser scar removal therapy has around the internet.
+You are looking for a solution to removing scars; then you are reading the right article.
 Let us dive into it!

 What is Laser Scar Removal?

 In simplest terms, Laser Scar Removal is described as a process that allows the skin to reduce scars and other facial imperfections without surgery.
 It penetrates the outer layer of the skin to stimulate new, healthy skin cell growth.
-It removes the old and damaged layer of the skin so that new healthy skin can grow.
+It removes the old and damaged layer of the skin to grow new healthy skin.

 What are the Different Types of Scars?

-Mainly, if you want your scars to be treated, you should identify what type of scar you have so that the best possible treatment will be done.
+Mainly, if you want your scars to be treated, you should identify what type of scar you have to choose the best possible treatment for your type of scar.
 Here are the four kinds of scars:

-- Keloid Scars – If you have that type of scars resulting from an overly aggressive healing process, scar removal surgery may be the proper scar removal procedure for you.
-This type of scar is most common to people with dark skin.
-Depending on the size and severity of the scar, cryotherapy treatment can be done.
+- Keloid Scars – If an overly aggressive healing process caused your scar, laser scar removal might be right for you.
+This type of scar is most common in people with darker skin.
+Depending on the size and severity of the scar, laser treatment or cryotherapy can work well.
 Keloid scars, however, can be prevented using gel pads or by simply using pressure.

 - Contracture Scars – These scars are caused by burning.
 It tightens the skin and may result in you having a hard time moving.
 Contracture scars can also have more severe effects, like affecting your muscles and nerves.

 - Hypertrophic Scars – These scars are similar to keloids, but they do not go beyond the healing process.
-Steroids can be the possible treatment to reduce inflammation and silicone sheets to flatten the scar.
+Steroids may be a possible treatment to reduce inflammation and silicone sheets to flatten the scar.

 - Acne Scars – This scar is typical because most of us have had acne.
 But acne scars are caused only by severe acne.
-These acne scars range from deep pits to spots that are angular or wavelike in appearance.
+These acne scars range from deep pits to angular or wavelike spots in appearance.
 The treatment will also depend on the type of acne scar you have.

 As mentioned, laser therapy can improve and lessen the visibility of scars on one’s skin.
 This treatment involves using focused light to remove either the outer layer of the skin or stimulate new skin cells for better skin appearance.

-After the scar removal therapy, you can experience swelling, redness, acne flares, cold sore, itching, dark/light spots, skin infections, milia, allergies, scars, eyelid deformity, tooth enamel injury, and eye injury.
+After the scar removal therapy, you can experience swelling, redness, acne flares, cold sores, itching, dark/light spots, skin infections, milia, allergies, scars, eyelid deformity, tooth enamel, and eye injury.
 This procedure is safe when performed by a professional, but some of these side effects cannot be prevented.

-Remember to let your dermatologist have a consultation before they do the procedure.
+Remember to have a consultation with your provider before they do the procedure.
 Each of us is different from the other, and what works for others might not work for you.
 So, it is vital to conduct a thorough assessment of your medical background and what type of skin you have to achieve your desired results.

 What are the Common Types of Laser Scar Removal?

-Since there are several advancements in laser skin removal, here are the most common types of procedure that you might want to add to your bucket list:
+Since there are several advancements in laser skin removal, here are the most common types of procedures that you might want to add to your bucket list:

 - Laser Resurfacing